Driving the bumpy Road 864 to Dettifoss waterfall in Iceland

 Tucked away within the Vatnajökull National Park in the north of Iceland, the road is 56.4 km (35.04 miles) long, running north-south from Road 85, south of Thvera, to the Ring Road.
 It runs parallel to the paved Road 862

-Road 864 is closed during winter time due to snow or wet conditions (muddy road) and does not open until early summer (end of May), (depending on snow).
-The open and close dates all depend on snowmelt and snowfall each year.
+Road 864 is closed during winter time due to snow or wet conditions (muddy road) and does not open until early summer (end of May), depending on snow.

 Running through a lunar landscape, the road is totally unpaved.
 It’s a nasty corrugated gravel road, incredibly dusty.
 The road has a lot of potholes.
 It’s navigable by passenger vehicles in good conditions but a 4x4 vehicle is recommended.